-On Wednesday, California Governor Gavin Newsom announced a new order that will see all new gas cars and trucks banned by 2035.
+Earlier this year, California Governor Gavin Newsom announced an order in 2022 that will see all new gas cars and trucks banned by 2035.
 The phasing out of gas-fueled vehicles will essentially see an increase in zero-emission transportation such as battery-powered electric cars and cars that run on hydrogen fuel cells.
 While gasoline vehicles will still be allowed to be used and sold, the sale of new ones will be prohibited.
 Although, there is currently no indication of how this will be penalized.

 Record heatwaves.
 Record wildfires.